analogdevicesinc/iio-oscilloscope/README.md

 The IIO 'scope supports a plugin architecture which many people use to view and modify settings of the attached IIO device(s).

-The main documenation for the IIO 'scope (including checkout/build instructions) can be found at: https://github.com/analogdevicesinc/iio-oscilloscope/wiki
+The main documentation for the IIO 'scope (including checkout/build instructions) can be found at: https://github.com/analogdevicesinc/iio-oscilloscope/wiki